AsyncAF/docdash/README.md

 ## Template

 Other than minification, the only real difference between this repo and the original docdash is layout and styling.
-Read on to [check out all the changes](#features), or take a look at the [AsyncAF docs](https://asyncaf.github.io/AsyncAF/AsyncAF.html) built using this template.
+Check out the [CHANGELOG](CHANGELOG.md) to see all the changes, or take a look at the [AsyncAF docs](https://asyncaf.github.io/AsyncAF/AsyncAF.html) built using this template.

 ## Usage